goekem/Export-Fidelity-Stock-Lots/README.md

 7. Type main() and hit enter

 If 'Cash' is not on top, the top position will be excluded.
 I might fix this in a future version.
+Note: I am by no means a JavaScript dev and this is probably a rough implementation at best.